Audi RS4 Avant review

 The storming new Audi RS4 Avant comes with a 444bhp 4.2-litre V8, four-wheel drive and masses of space

 Audi says that RS4 buyers demand a race-bred engine that loves to rev – and that's exactly what you get with the RS4.
-Whereas the S4 Avant uses a supercharged V6 that allows owners to surf on the huge torque available, the RS4 thrives on revs, and although it has lots of low-down urge, it's at its best when you take it out to the incredible 8,500rpm redline.
-Compared to the big 6.3-litre V8 in the C63 AMG it's not as lusty, but it's still enormously fast with 0-62mph in 4.7 seconds and the potential to hit over 170mph if you pay extra to have the speed limiter removed.
-Around corners, the RS4 is always secure and is capable of putting all of that performance onto the road, even in wet and slippery conditions.
-The Audi Drive Select system allows you to tailor the response of the transmission, steering, sport rear differential and throttle, but it all feels a bit over-complicated.
-A C63 AMG is much simpler and has better feedback and is more involving as a result.
+Whereas the S4 Avant uses a supercharged V6 that allows owners to surf along on the huge wave of torque available, the RS4 thrives on revs – and although it has lots of low-down urge, it's at its best when you take it out to the incredible 8,500rpm redline.

 This is a super-estate, not a fleet-friendly diesel, so you should expect the RS4 to be very expensive to run.
-Audi claims 26.4mpg but if you rev that big V8 engine to the redline all the time, you won't get anywhere near that.
-With CO2 emissions of 249g/km the RS4 will always land you with an enormous road tax bill.
-Consumable parts like tyres will also be expensive, although the car's quattro drivetrain does at least mean the enormous power is shared more equally than in the rear-drive C63 AMG.
-Servicing will be pricey, as will insurance, but RS4s have always been in strong demand on the used market.
+Audi claims 26.4mpg but if you rev that big V8 engine to the redline all the time, you won't get anywhere near that – expect mid to late teens if you use all of the performance the RS4 serves up.